NodeBE4/opinion/_posts/2021-02-22-cnmediaproject.md

 title: 'Twitter @China Media Project: 2021-02-22~2021-02-28'
 ---

-The China Media Project (中国传媒研究计划) is an independent think
+The CMP is an independent research project studying the Chinese media landscape within the PRC and globally, as well as the CCP's media and political discourse.

 * This will become a table of contents (this text will be scrapped).
 {:toc}